The first robot we draw is the classic old school humanoid, made from two square boxes and a "face" built from dials.

 OK, this is definitely an optional step, but we can never resist adding yet a few more details.
 So here they are:

-Similar to our train drawing, you can add some riveted panels to your robot: just draw a line of dots around any of the robot’s sides.
-Here we have riveted feet, neck and shoulders.
+Similar to our train drawing or rocket drawing, you can add some riveted panels to your robot: just draw a line of dots around any of the robot’s sides.
+Here we have riveted feet, neck, and shoulders.

 We have also added tiny riveted sides to both grilles – something that holds them in place and makes them more interesting.